Hank Brown

 George Hanks "Hank" Brown (born February 12, 1940) is an American politician and lawyer from Colorado.
-He is a former Republican politician and U.S. Senator.
-He served as the 21st president of the University of Colorado system from April 2005 to January 2008.
+He is a former Republican politician who served as a U.S. Representative and U.S. Senator.
+He served as the president of the University of Northern Colorado from July 1998 to June 2002, and later as the 21st president of the University of Colorado system from April 2005 to January 2008.

 Education

 Brown was born in Denver in 1940, and graduated from college in 1961 and from law school in 1969, both from the University of Colorado.
 Brown also has a Master of Laws degree from George Washington University.
 At the former, he became a member of Delta Tau Delta International Fraternity.

 Career

 Military

 Brown served in the United States Navy from 1962 to 1966.
 He was an aviator and volunteered for service in Vietnam.
 He was decorated for his combat service as a forward air controller.

 Politics

 He served in the Colorado Senate from 1972 to 1976 and was elected to the United States House of Representatives in 1980, serving until 1991.
 In 1990, he was elected to the United States Senate in which he served one term and did not run again in the 1996 election.
 From 1998 to 2002, he was president of the University of Northern Colorado.
 Brown and his wife, Nan, live in Denver.

 In 1995, Brown was involved with the Airstan incident in which he mediated efforts for a prisoner exchange between Russia and the Taliban, which ultimately broke down, but his efforts set up an escape by the Russian prisoners.